Swivel Stories "R" Him

 The Wicker Breakdown:

 - The show started like normal with a sketch where Chevy Chase falls down only Garrett Morris interrupts the sketch and informs Chevy that he wants to do the fall because Richard Pryor is the host so it would be more fitting.
-Morris gives it a shot but does it half-assed and Chevy shows him how it's done with a really big fall.
+Morris gives it a shot but does it half-assed, and Chevy shows him how it's done with a massive fall.